Matt Duchene Game Preview: Stars vs. Blackhawks

 Duchene Season Stats Insights

-- In 32 games this season, Duchene has averaged 16:37 on the ice, while putting up a plus-minus rating of +11.

-- Duchene has scored a goal in 10 of 32 games this season, netting multiple goals in one of them.
+- Duchene has netted a goal in a game 10 times this season in 33 games played, including multiple goals once.

-- In 16 of 32 games this season, Duchene has had an assist, including two games with multiple assists.
+- In 16 of 33 games this year, Duchene has had an assist, including two games with multiple assists.

-- Duchene has an implied probability of 66.7% to eclipse his point total based on the odds.
+- The implied probability is 63.6% that Duchene hits the over on his points prop total based on the odds.

-- The implied probability of Duchene going over his assist prop bet, based on the odds, is 48.8%.
+- Duchene has an implied probability of 47.6% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.